rackspace/rack/README.md

 For complete documentation, see [the docs](https://developer.rackspace.com/docs/rack-cli/).

-## Warning

-This repo is under active development and is not ready for anything but testing and development.

 ## Download

 `rack` binaries are available for OSX, Linux, and Windows.
 [Download `rack` now](https://developer.rackspace.com/docs/rack-cli/configuration#installation).